-Chrissy Teigen and the Fam Make Your Fall Dreams Come True at the Pumpkin Patch
+Chrissy Teigen and John Legend Take Luna to the Pumpkin Patch

 Chrissy Teigen and John Legend are the latest celebrity parents to introduce their tot to the most wonderful time of the year (October, duh).

-On Monday, Teigen posted a photo of herself, Legend, and baby Luna sitting atop a rustic red rocking horse.
+On Monday, Teigen posted a photo of herself, Legend, and baby Luna sitting atop a rustic red rocking horse at Mr. Bones Pumpkin Patch in L.A.

 At the back of the horse is Dad, clad in his typical all-black outfit with white sneakers and dark shades topping off the look.
 Next to Legend sits his wife (and our November cover star!), leaning back into her husband in a dark tee, cut-off denim shorts, and her own pair of white sneaks.
 Luna sits near the steed's neck, glancing back at her famous parents with a look of awe, clad in the cutest set of lil' overalls and tiny white Adidas Superstars.